peterruler/A-Medical-AI-Chat/README.md

 - activate env by typing in console:
 - `conda activate torch`

-# Load custom Model - ggml-model-Q8_0.gguf - 7B Model  - M1 Mac needed - in german (optional)
+# Load custom Model - ggml-model-Q8_0.gguf - 7B Model - in german (optional)
 - In case a model is not listed on https://ollama.com/library:
 - First install the huggingface-cli:
 - `python -m pip install -U "huggingface_hub[cli]"`